Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

    1. You are logged in to the Azure CLI.
 To login, run `az login`.
    1. Azure CLI is targeting the Azure Subscription you want to deploy the resources to.
 To set target Azure Subscription, run `az account set -s <AZURE_SUBSCRIPTION_ID>`
    2. Azure CLI is targeting the Azure DevOps organization and project you want to deploy the pipelines to.
 To set target Azure DevOps project, run `az devops configure --defaults organization=https://dev.azure.com/MY_ORG/ project=MY_PROJECT`
-2. Fork this repository.
-3. Clone the forked repository and cd in to `single_tech_samples/azuresql`.
+2. Fork and clone this repository. `cd` in to `single_tech_samples/azuresql`.
-4. Set the following environment variables:
+3. Set the ff. environment variables:
    1. **RG_NAME** - target resource group to deploy to
    2. **RG_LOCATION** - location of target resource group
    3. **GITHUB_REPO_URL** - URL of your forked github repo
    4. **GITHUB_PAT_TOKEN** - a Github PAT token.
 Generate them [here](https://github.com/settings/tokens).
 This requires "repo" scope.
    5. **AZURESQL_SRVR_PASSWORD** - Password of the admin account for your AzureSQL server instance.
 Default username: *sqlAdmin*.
-5. Run `./deploy.sh`.
+4. Run `./deploy.sh`.

-Note that in case of any errors midway through the script, in order to rerun the deployment, you may need to perform some cleanup of any deployed resources.
+*Note that in case of any errors midway through the script, in order to rerun the deployment, you may need to perform some cleanup of any deployed resources.
 See [Cleanup](./README.md#Cleanup
-) below.
+) below.*

 ### Deployed resources